 Retroviruses are a family of viruses whose genomes consist of single-stranded RNA.
 Human endogenous retroviruses ("HERVs") are "retrovirus like sequences found in the human genome, thought to constitute the remains of true retroviruses that were absorbed through evolution."
+Retroviruses are "generally inactive," and are considered "to be innocuous."
 Pet.